ypcodes/nix-packages/README.md

       modules = [
         # Your existing modules
         {
                     environment.systemPackages = with nixpkgs; [
-            my-flakes.packages.${nixpkgs.system}.algermusicplayer
-            # Add other packages from this flake here
+                          my-flakes.packages.${nixpkgs.system}.algermusicplayer-bin            # Add other packages from this flake here
           ];

           # If this flake provided an overlay you wanted to apply globally: